Sowjanya-charagandla/Sowjanya987/README.md

 # 👋 Hi, I'm Sowjanya

-🔹 Business Analyst & Project Manager with 5+ years of experience
+🔹 Project Manager with 5+ years of experience
 🔹 Passionate about automation, AI, and product design
 🔹 Building tools to simplify workflows & boost productivity